ParthSankpal/Sales-Insights-Data-Analysis/README.md

 - The dataset used in this project includes transactional data of a retail company, covering sales across multiple regions and spanning several years.
 It contains detailed information about orders, customers, --- products, and sales figures.

-Prerequisites
-To interact with the Power BI report: